havk64/ADTsys-ansible-deploy/README.md

 # ADTsys ansible deploy
-Automation Project to deploy ADTsys application test using Ansible on a Vagrant instance
+Automation Project to deploy ADTsys application test using Ansible playbooks on a Vagrant instance
 ## Introduction

 ### Architecture
-This application instantiate a Vagrant virtual machine using Ansible as provisioner to build a Rails development/production isolated environment.
+This application instantiate a Vagrant virtual machine using Ansible as provisioner to build a Rails test/development/production isolated environment and clones the git repo that contain the solution for this test.
 It is required to have both Vagrant and Ansible installed.
 Install instructions can be found here:
 * Vagrant install instructions:
     * [Vagrant instructions](https://www.vagrantup.com/docs/installation/)